By Laurie Teitelbaum

 The way muscle testing has proven itself to me has not been through studies but through my practice with it.
 I have seen the reliability of muscle testing in a few ways.

-Second, with the treatment of allergies with NAET our goal is to make a previously weak muscle (in the presence of the allergen) strong.
+Second, with the treatment of sensitivities with NAET our goal is to make a previously weak muscle (in the presence of the sensitivity source) strong.
 When a weak muscle test is finally revealed to be strong, the sensitivity to that substance is also gone and the symptoms go away.

 We see clearly:

-If the strength of the muscle upon being in contact with the allergen has no relationship to allergies, the symptoms would not go away after we make a weak muscle test strong.
+If the strength of the muscle upon being in contact with the sensitivity source has no relationship to sensitivities, the symptoms would not go away after we make a weak muscle test strong.

 Third, I have had the pleasure of working with a very sensitive 10 year old girl.
 When I began muscle testing her, her arm would drop every time I pressed on it and therefore it was not a good indicator.
 When a patient does not have an arm suitable for muscle testing I often call in a surrogate muscle tester.
 A surrogate muscle tester is a person who touches the skin of the person we want to test and instead of pressing down on the patient’s arm we press down on the arm of the surrogate.
 If you have not heard of this before I suspect you may be dubious of this procedure.
 I was also dubious when I was introduced to it, but I have since seen that it works.
 This technique has verified itself to me with testing when I see the tests reproduce themselves from the patients arm to the surrogates arm.
 For instance if I muscle test a list of substances using the patient’s arm, the test will come out the same as when testing the same list of substances with the surrogate’s arm.
 When you see something enough times, you don’t doubt it so much.